mmunz/c1_fluid-styled-responsive-images/README.md

 # fluid-styled-responsive-images

-**discontinued.
-While this solution worked for me it was to difficult and i'm trying a new approach using lazysizes.js now**
+**Discontinued.
+While this solution worked for me it was too difficult and i'm trying a new approach using lazysizes.js now**

 **Note: This is an experiment and not production ready.**